One peek at this island and you'll want to come volunteer with ILP in the Dominican Republic just to vacay here.

 Getting To Bayahibe

-Starfish are all over the Dominican Republic (it's what they're known for!) but you're going to have a great shot at seeing these pretty things up close in Saona Island.
+Starfish are all over the Dominican Republic (it's one thing this country is known for) but you're going to have a great shot at seeing these pretty things up close near Saona Island.
 It's a small island found on the southern tip of the Dominican Republic, right across from what used to be a small fishing village, Bayahibe.
 Now, it's a popular post dotted with some ritzy resorts, stunning beaches, lots of things to do, and of course, day trip to Soana Island.

 We have more info on getting to Bayahibe (or rather, nearby La Romana ... don't worry this will all make sense in a minute) but here are the details you need to know about booking a tour to Starfish Island.